droglenc/NCMTH107/modules/UEDAQuant2_Prep.md

 1. What are three common shapes of a distribution?
 1. Describe how the three common shapes of a distribution can be identified from a histogram.
 1. Describe how the three common shapes of a distribution can be identified from a boxplot.
-1. What is an oulier?
+1. What is an outlier?
 1. Describe how an outlier can be identified from a histogram.
 1. Each common measure of center is paired with a particular measure of dispersion.
 Which measure of dispersion is paired with each measure of center?
 Explain why.
 1. Describe when you would use each paired measure of center and dispersion.

 ----